Employer Guide to Apprenticeships

 Current training costs

 All apprenticeship standards are listed on the Institute For Apprenticeships’ website.
-These explain the current training costs for all approved standards and are a useful guide to how much the apprenticeship will cost.
+These explain the current training costs for all approved standards and are a useful guide to the overall cost of the apprenticeship.

-If you are ever in doubt, speak to us and we will let you know the cost to your business.
-This can differ depending on the apprentice’s previous experience.
-This is covered more in the section on Skillscans and prior learning.
+If you are ever in doubt, speak to us, and we will let you know the cost to your business.
+This can vary depending on the apprentice’s previous experience, which is covered in more detail in the section on Skill scans and prior learning.

 Incentives

-A £1,000 cash incentive is also available to all employers of any turnover size if a newly recruited apprentice is aged 16-18 or is both aged 25 or below and had an education, health & care plan or used to be in care.
+A £1,000 cash incentive is available to all employers, regardless of turnover size, if a newly recruited apprentice is aged 16–18, or is aged 25 or below and has an Education, Health & Care plan or was previously in care.

 Employers of apprentices under the age of 25 will also no longer be required to pay secondary Class 1 National Insurance contributions.
-This incentive is a saving up to 13.8% on everything the apprentice earns over £8,840 a year.
+This represents a saving of up to 13.8% on everything the apprentice earns over £8,840 per year.

-There are also occasional incentives from the government for businesses who recruit an apprentice.
-We will advise you of these when they are announced.
+There are also occasional incentives from the government for businesses that recruit an apprentice.
+We will inform you of these when they are announced.

 How Does an Apprenticeship Work?